troyblank/mass-reminder/README.md

 * From here convert it to a pem key by running:

         openssl pkcs12 -in in.p12 -out google_api_key.pem -nocerts -nodes

+* Place the pem file in the app/authorization folder.
-* Now you need to make a new auth.config from the example file and fill it out
+* Now you need to make a new config from the example file and fill it out the api section

-        cp app/authorization/auth.config.example.json app/authorization/auth.config.json
+        cp config.example.json config.json

 ##How to setup list configuration

-Be sure to copy the example config and then replace it with a calender and an actual list emails to send reminders to.
+In the config file there is dummy data for lists be sure to replace it with a calenderId and an actual list emails to send reminders to.
+You can add as many lists as you want to this array.

-    cp config.example.json config.json

 The calendarId can be found in the settings of your google calender.
 Please be sure to also share the calender with the email found in your auth.config.json file.